 Despite the gravel bike being the all-round best fitter, there are a few technical sections throughout the route to keep you on your toes, which might favour the MTB at points.

-Taking in some of the most excellent gravel, farm and fire track trails the Scottish Borders has to offer, this one truly is stunning.
+Taking in some of the most excellent gravel, farm and fire track trails the Scottish Borders has to offer, this one truly is a beauty!

 There are multiple timed Enduro style stages throughout the route.
 However, in-between, the sections are untimed - giving you a chance to kick back and enjoy the stunning scenes unfolding in front of you.